 Wilhelm II, King of Prussia and German Kaiser, born 27-01-1859 in the nobel Hohenzollern House in Berlin, the eldest grandchild of Queen Victoria, Wilhelm symbolized his era and the nouveaux riche aspects of the German empire.
 The Kaiser suffered from a birth defect that left his left arm withered and useless.
 He overcame this handicap, but the effort to do so left its mark, and despite efforts of his parents to give him a liberal education, the prince became imbued with religious mysticism, militarism, anti-Semitism, the glorification of power politics.
+His English family always spoke of “Willy’s withered arm”.
 Some have claimed that his personality displayed elements of a narcissistic personality disorder.
 Bombastic, vain, insensitive, and possessed with grandiose notions of divine right rule, his personality traits paralleled those of the new Germany: strong, but off balance; vain, but insecure; intelligent, but narrow; self-centred yet longing for acceptance.
 Wilhelm, who was brought up in this Prussian conservative and military tradition, was also a militarist pur sang and therefore had a great preference for external military displays such as conducting the frequently held military parades at all kinds of official events and the distribution and collection of medals, banners. and other military decorations.
 He especially had a lifelong passion for uniforms and was thus always dressed in uniform.
 Wilhelm also wore a mustache with extravagantly curled up tips (this was also a rewarding object for cartoons of the emperor).
 He had several permanent tailors and a special uniform for every conceivable occasion.
 He often changed up to six times a day.
 He is said to have even put on his admiral’s uniform when he went to the opera Der Fliegende Holländer/The Flying Dutch.
 The story that he also donned this when he went to the aquarium at the Berliner Zoo is probably only a legend.
 Wilhelm himself enjoyed designing his own fantasy uniforms, which he wore on some informal occasions.
 He also actively pursued honorary colonies in foreign regiments in order to acquire the corresponding English, Austrian, Spanish, Russian and other uniforms.
 Another hobby of Wilhelm’s hobby was drive hunting, in particular releasing tipsy wild boars from their suffering with a special spear, the Saufeder.
 He enjoyed the applause that followed, although one of his courtiers once called these activities a “disgusting and depraved spectacle.”
 He was also fond of sailing, was a creditable amateur painter and had a nice baritone Under the guise of training him for his future royal duties, Otto von Bismarck

 sought to move Wilhelm into a conservative foil against his father’s so-called liberalism.
 The scheme succeeded all too well but backfired when Friedrich died within four months of becoming emperor and Wilhelm proved uncontrollable.
 Soon after coming to the throne in 1888, Wilhelm distanced himself from his mother and dismissed Bismarck.
 Setting his own course, albeit a rather directionless one, he abandoned the Iron Chancellor’s policy of keeping Russia and Austria-Hungary separated by allying with both.
 He allowed Germany’s ties to Russia to lapse, a vacuum that France quickly filled.
 Bound now to the fate of Austria-Hungary, the real “sick man” of Europe, Wilhelm sought to break what he called Germany’s encirclement.
 His efforts alternately amused or scared Europe.
 His penchant for uniforms and vainglorious pronouncements might have merely provoked derision and laughter had he headed some inconsequential nation, but Germany’s army and economy dominated the Continent, and wish as they might, Europe’s statesmen could not ignore him.
 His inferiority complex and a love-hate relationship with England and his uncle (Edward VII) made him easy prey for the blandishments of Admiral Tirpitz and the Navy League.
 When Germany, the sole European nation with the industrial capability to rival England’s naval dominance, began to construct a large, modern fleet, England’s reaction was predictable.
 England viewed the German fleet as a mortal threat to her vital interests and she patched up her colonial differences with first France, then Russia, initiating military discussions with the French in 1906.
 Historians still debate Germany’s and Wilhelm’s complicity in bringing about the war.
 A stronger indictment emerges from Wilhelm’s hesitancy to halt the apparatus of war as it lurched towards the brink, propelled by mobilization plans and timetables.
 Wilhelm’s last-minute anguish to General Helmuth von Moltke